matrix-org/dendrite/WIRING.md

 As an example, the `appservices` component allows other Dendrite components to query external application services via its internal API.
 A component would call the desired function in `/appservices/api/query.go`.
-This would send an internal HTTP request, which would be handled by a function in `/appservices/query/query.go`.
+In multi-process mode, this would send an internal HTTP request, which would be handled by a function in `/appservices/query/query.go`.
 In single-process mode, no internal HTTP request occurs, instead functions are simply called directly, thus requiring no changes on the calling component's end.